TwelveOaksSoftware/GateKeeper/README.md

 A Unity plugin for creating a map of connected tasks.
 Triggers are sent to the map during play mode that change the state of tasks.
 Connections between tasks can be used to create dependencies.
 Figure 1 shows a demonstration of this.

+In this guide we will be using the Unity 2D Roguelike tutorial to demonstrate what GateKeeper can do.
+Download to the Unity tutorial found here https://unity3d.com/learn/tutorials/s/2d-roguelike-tutorial.

 ![example.gif](Docs/example.gif)
 Fig 1.